 The 7 Spheres of Diet Food Challenges, and How to Handle Each One

 iDiet is based on nutrition science, neurobiology and applied psychology.
-We take all this and simplify it down to easy steps.
-As part of this comprehensive research-based foundation, we emphasize planning, thinking in advance, and good preparation. iDiet’s strategic teaching approach begins with your most common situations, like weekday meals, and works outward to your least common food situations — including emergencies.
+We take all this and simplify it down to easy-to-implement steps.
+As part of this comprehensive research-based foundation, we emphasize planning, thinking in advance, and good preparation.
+This streamlines healthy habit formation. iDiet’s strategic teaching approach begins with your most common situations, like weekday meals, and works outward to your least common food situations — including emergencies.
 This article provides an overview of strategies for the 7 most common food situations to give you a framework for identifying your own challenges and some possible approaches.

 1 At Home